Wednesday, December 29, 2010

 Arsinoe II King of Lower Egypt

 Queen Arsinoe II was deified in her lifetime and for 200 years throughout the dynasty by the kings and queens that followed.
-Among Arsinoe's many accomplishment is her participation in the Olympic games in which she won three events in horse harnessing.
+Among Arsinoe's many accomplishments is her participation in the Olympic games in which she won three events in horse harnessing.